m-ahmad-saeed/m-ahmad-saeed.github.io/myjourney.md

 <h1>Article 1: My First Semester Journey</h1>

 <h3>1.
 A Difficult Start in a New Place</h3>
 <p>I came from another city, and starting my first semester was not easy.
 My first day at university was very difficult because it was my first experience living in a hostel.
 I missed my home, my family, and my comfortable life.
-Everything felt new and uncomfortable.
-The hostel environment was also not good for me.
-The food was not tasty, and I was given a big hall where many boys were living together.
-There was noise and no privacy, which made it hard for me to adjust..</p>
+The hostel environment was not good, food was not tasty, and I had to stay in a big hall with many students.</p>

 <h3>2.
 Facing Hostel Life and Starting Studies</h3>
-<p>The next day, we went to the university, and our classes started.
-This was the beginning of a new academic journey.
-The environment was different from college, and the level of study was more difficult.
-I had to manage both hostel life and studies at the same time.
-In the beginning, it was very hard for me, but slowly I started understanding things and adjusting to this new life..</p>
+<p>The next day, classes started.
+Everything was new and challenging.
+It was difficult to manage studies and hostel life together, but slowly I adjusted and started understanding the system.</p>

 <h3>3.
 Staying Strong</h3>
-<p>I Even though I faced many problems, I decided to stay strong.
-I knew that this was an important step in my life.
-These challenges made me more independent and responsible.
-Slowly, I started feeling better and became part of university life..</p>
+<p>Despite all difficulties, I stayed strong.
+These challenges made me independent and helped me grow.</p>

 </div>
 </div>